JonasProgrammer/docker-machine-driver-hetzner/README.md

 architecture, which is usually inferred from the server type.
 One may explicitly specify it using `--hetzner-image-arch` in which case the user supplied value will take precedence.

+While there is currently a default image as fallback, this behaviour will be removed in a future version.
+Explicitly specifying an operating system image is strongly recommended for new deployments, and will be mandatory in upcoming versions.

 #### Existing SSH keys

 When you specify the `--hetzner-existing-key-path` option, the driver will attempt to copy `(specified file name)`